slowrunner/Carl/Examples/thread_exceptions/README.md

 # A STAB AT A GOOD DESIGN FOR USING A THREAD

-**The example is a personal musing on "good enough design IMO" and I am not a Python expert, so it probably is not a good design.
+**The example is a personal musing on "good enough design IMO" and I am not a Python expert, so it probably is not good design.**

-![Additionally, if the thread purpose is to wait for I/O, (the main reason for threading usually), the thread design requires even more complexity - "blocking I/O with timeout", of which there is an example here](https://www.geeksforgeeks.org/start-and-stop-a-thread-in-python/)**
+**[Additionally, if the thread purpose is to wait for I/O, (the main reason for threading usually), the thread design requires even more complexity - "blocking I/O with timeout", of which there is an example here](https://www.geeksforgeeks.org/start-and-stop-a-thread-in-python/)**